Nicholas Vreeland Outkitchen

-The Nicholas Vreeland Outkitchen is a historic stone building located at 52 Jacksonville Road in the Towaco section of the township of Montville in Morris County, New Jersey.
+The Nicholas Vreeland Outkitchen, also known as the John H. Vreeland Outkitchen, is a historic stone building located at 52 Jacksonville Road in the Towaco section of the township of Montville in Morris County, New Jersey, United States.
 Built c.
 1780, it was documented by the Historic American Buildings Survey in 1938.
 It was added to the National Register of Historic Places on December 11, 2009, for its significance in architecture.
-The building contributes to the domestic architecture theme of the Dutch Stone Houses in Montville, New Jersey Multiple Property Submission (MPS).
+The building contributes to the domestic architecture theme of the Dutch Stone Houses in Montville Multiple Property Submission (MPS).

+History and description

+The outkitchen was part of a 180 acre farm worked by Nicholas "Claes" Vreeland around the last quarter of the 18th century.
+In 1811, his son, Hartman N. Vreeland (1762–1823), inherited the farm.
+In 1823, his son, John H. Vreeland inherited it.
+The outkitchen is a one-story limestone building featuring Dutch Colonial architecture.
+It has been restored and is currently used as a museum.